HALF DAY ATHENS TOUR

 We’ll then pass through the narrow streets of Kolonaki, the Soho area of Athens.
 On the square Athenians gather to have Greek coffee and chat in the cafes.
 Kolonaki also has some of the best shopping stores of known fashion designers.

-After that we will visit Lycabettus hill which is the tallest hill in Athens (its height reaches 277m).
+After that we will visit mount Lycabettus which is the tallest hill in Athens (its height reaches 277m).
 On its peak is the small white Greek Orthodox Church of St. George (1852).
 This peak is another great opportunity to take photos of grand views of Athens.
 Our last area is the Plaka area where you can spend some time shopping.
 Plaka owes its name to a large stone slab found in the area of the church of St. George of Alexandria.
 During our tour we will have lunch at a local Greek taverna.
 At the end of the tour we will drop you off at your destination.
 The tour schedule is flexible and can be adjusted according to your needs.
 Athens offers so many possibilities, we want you to have the richest and most meaningful tour possible.